Tyersall Park: Recent developments

 In December 1990, the Government of Singapore had acquired part of the former Tyersall Park from the State of Johor.
 On 1 June 2004, the sum of S$25 million was awarded as compensation for the compulsory acquisition of Tyersall.
 On 9 June 2004, the Collector obtained a court order to pay said compensation into court due to a dispute with the State of Johor over the title to receive the compensation.
+In 2006 a fire severely damaged Istana Woodneuk, after which it was not repaired.

 In 2009, the Government of Singapore had acquired a 9.8 ha part of the 24.4 ha of the former Tyersall Park estate from the State of Johor as part for the "Tyersall" extension of the Singapore Botanic Gardens.
 This involved the repositioning of the existing Tyersall Avenue, the demolition of the two historic gate posts along Tyersall Avenue which once lead to the former Tyersall Park and Istana Woodneuk, the restructuring of visitor access to the National Orchid Garden and Ginger Garden, the creation of fresh water swamp forest and the extension of the National Orchid Garden nursery.

 On 31 March 2017, the Singapore Botanic Gardens' new extension was officially opened by Lee Hsien Loong, the 3rd Prime Minister of Singapore, as the Learning Forest.

 As of 2019, Tunku Ismail Idris, the Tunku Mahkota of Johor, is the current registered landowner of this estate, which was since zoned for "special use of green space", meaning that no developments of residential and commercial nature will be improvised on the site.
 According to Alan Cheong, a senior director at Savills Singapore Pte Ltd, if this estate was put up on sale, it could fetch at least S$4.7 billion.

 On 26 September 2021, it was reported that the representatives for the Tunku Mahkota of Johor were in discussions with the Singapore authorities since last year for permission to develop a cluster of high-end homes on the estate itself, but the final decision has yet to be reached.

+In June 2025, the Government of Singapore and the Tunku Mahkota of Johor reached a land-swap agreement.
+The 13-hectare palace estate and its surrounding grounds were transferred to Singapore as part of Plot C, that contained the dilapidated Istana Woodneuk, while Singapore ceded a parcel of state land, known as Plot A. Plot A is situated west of Plot B, the central plot that contained where the former Istana Tyersall stood before it was demolished in 1935.
+This followed proposed plans to develop the site, with the Singaporean government acting to protect the land near the Singapore Botanic Gardens.
+The land of Plot A is smaller than Plot C, however as it is further from the Botnaic Gardens there are less restrictions on its development.
+In September 2025 it was reported that Tunku Mahkota was seeking to sell some or all of the land.